 Craigieburn Valley Ski Area is located on State Highway 73 between Springfield and Arthurs Pass (check out directions).
 Situated on the north western end of the Craigieburn Range, the ski area encompases two large basins which recieve snowfall predominantly from easterly storm systems, as well as large westerly systems which make it over the main divide.
 Unique to the ski area is the large amount of intermediate to advanced terrain encompassing a number of aspects and elevations, so there is always plenty of skiing available in any conditions.
 The quality of terrain which is tow accessed or by a short traverse is equal to some of the best in the world.

 Please note that there are NO ski-hire facilities on the mountain.
+Tickets are available on the mountain, check out our tow prices for more info.

 Hiking and Ski Touring